Dhvani-intwala/My-Books-Store/README.md

 ### Change Password page

 - Users will get a link to reset their password and after clicking on the link it will redirect the user to this page where they can set a new password.

+### FAQ's page

+- If the users has any question related to Shopping , they might find here.
+In FAQ's there are answers for the most frequently asked question.

+### Privacy and policy Page

+- Here the Users can go though our privacy policies.

+### Terms and Conditions page

+- User can go through Terms and condition regarding shopping in this page.

 ### Admin panel / Superuser